Kzoeps/code-auditor/README.md

 ## TO-DOs

+- [ ] Auth Guards
 - [X] Build sign up form
 - [X] Build Login Form
 - [X] Hook it up with the backend
+- [X] Build view for list of users
-- [ ] Build view for list of userss
+- [X] Build view for list of teams
+- [ ] Build Edit teams view
+- [ ] Make team members an object of team
+- [ ] update user profile when added to team
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.